CollectorOfJack/collectorofjack_astro/src/content/post/2025/2025-03-31-jack-daniels-10-years-batch-04.md

 **Size:** 700ml
 **Price:** $89

+## Flavor Notes
+Notes of warm butterscotch and soft fruit

 ## How Much Is Jack Daniel's 10 Years Old Tennessee Whiskey Batch 04
 Originally priced around $89, you will be hard pressed to find it anywhere near that price.